Utkarsh-G/pf2e-improviser/README.md

 # What and Why?

 This is a tool to help with improvising encounters with creatures and hazards in PF2e.
+Use this when you need something quick and dirty, with as few clicks as possible.

-If you are doing proper game prep, there are other tools which are better suited to properly create hazards and creatures.
-This tool is for those times when you need something quick and dirty, with as few clicks as possible.
+If you are doing proper game prep, there are other tools which are better suited to properly create hazards and creatures - notably monster.pf2.tools and the Monster Maker module for Foundry VTT (I'm not affiliated with either).

 # How to use for non-devs
 You can go to the [demo](https://utkarsh-g.github.io/pf2e-improviser/) and use the form to create a new creature or hazard.

-Nothing is saved, so refresh the page if you want to clear everything.
+Nothing is saved, so refreshing the page will clear everything.

 Great for one-shots and non-recurring creatures and hazards.
 Not so great for recurring ones, though you could always screenshot the page for future reference.

 # How to use for devs
 It's made with create-react-app, so you can run `npm install` and then `npm start` to run it locally.

-# Colour Blind Mode
+# Colour Blind Build
 There's a branch which adds text to show how severe a stat is.
 It's there for people with colour blindness, or those who don't find the colour coding to be intuitive.

 # Dev status